jonverrier/C4Diagrammer/src/README.C4Diagrammer.md

-# Source Directory Documentation
+# C4Diagrammer Source Code Documentation

 ## Core Files

+### index.ts
+Entry point for the C4Diagrammer application that exports the main functionality and types.

+### McpIndex.ts
+Main integration point with the Model Context Protocol (MCP), setting up the core functionality and exports.

+### McpBridgeTypes.ts
+Defines the core TypeScript interfaces and types for the MCP bridge implementation.
+Includes interfaces for arguments, validation functions, and prompt handling.
+Provides utilities for converting between different prompt formats.

 ### McpFunctions.ts
-Core module that implements the Model Context Protocol server functionality.
-Provides handlers for various tools including Mermaid diagram detection, preview, and file operations.
-Implements the server's request handlers and tool registration system.
-Contains comprehensive type definitions and error handling for all supported operations.

-### GenerateRollupC4Prompt.ts
-Implements functionality for generating high-level C4 architecture diagrams.
-Handles validation and prompt generation for creating C4 Context or Container level diagrams that aggregate component-level details from across the codebase.
-Includes robust argument validation and detailed prompt construction following Mermaid.js syntax and C4 model conventions.
+Implements the main MCP function implementations and business logic for the C4Diagrammer.

-### UIStrings.ts
+### McpThrow.ts
-Central repository for string constants used throughout the application.
-Contains definitions for tool names, descriptions, parameter names, and their descriptions.
-Organized by functionality sections including README generation, C4 diagram generation, and file system operations.
-Ensures consistent string usage across the application.
+Error handling utilities for MCP-related operations, providing standardized error throwing mechanisms.

-## Mermaid Processing
+## Mermaid Diagram Processing

 ### ProcessMermaidFunctions.ts
-Implements core functionality for processing Mermaid.js diagrams, including detection, parsing, and preview capabilities.
-Handles diagram validation and browser-based visualization.
+Core functionality for working with Mermaid diagrams, including type detection, parsing, and preview capabilities.
+Implements argument validation and browser-based diagram processing.

 ### ParseMermaid.ts
-Provides parsing functionality for Mermaid diagrams, ensuring syntactic correctness and proper structure.
-Includes validation logic for different diagram types.
+Implements the parsing logic for Mermaid diagrams, handling syntax validation and diagram type detection.

 ### PreviewMermaid.ts
-Handles the browser-based preview functionality for Mermaid diagrams.
-Implements rendering and display logic for diagram visualization.

-## Types and Utilities

-### McpBridgeTypes.ts
-Defines core type interfaces for the Model Context Protocol bridge implementation.
-Includes types for prompts, arguments, and function signatures.
+Provides functionality to preview Mermaid diagrams in a browser, supporting both direct string input and file-based diagrams.

 ### MermaidTypes.ts
-Contains type definitions and validation logic for Mermaid diagram types.
-Includes enums and interfaces for different diagram formats.
+Type definitions and interfaces specific to Mermaid diagram processing and validation.

-### McpThrow.ts
-Implements error handling utilities for the Model Context Protocol implementation.
-Provides standardized error throwing mechanisms.

-## File Operations
+## File and Documentation Handling

 ### FileFunctions.ts
-Implements file system operations including reading, writing, and directory listing.
-Provides robust error handling and file manipulation capabilities.
+Implements file system operations including reading, writing, and directory listing with proper error handling and validation.

-## Entry Points
+### ShouldRegenerateReadMeFunction.ts
+Logic for determining when README.C4Diagrammer.md files should be regenerated based on source file changes.

+## Configuration and Constants

+### UIStrings.ts
+Centralized location for string constants used throughout the application, including tool names, parameter descriptions, and documentation strings.

-### index.ts
+### PromptIds.ts
-Main entry point for the C4Diagrammer tool.
-Exports core functionality and initializes the application.
+Defines constant identifiers for various prompts used in the system.

-### McpIndex.ts
+### McpPrompts.ts
-Secondary entry point specifically for Model Context Protocol functionality.
-Handles MCP server initialization and configuration.
+Implements prompt handling and management for the MCP integration, including prompt expansion and parameter validation.